nus-cs2103/website-base/admin/index-tic2002-fragment.md

 * **[8.00-9.30pm] Post-lecture consultations**:
   * This portion will start as soon as the previous portion  (i.e., the _lecture briefing_) ends.
   * During this time,
-    * go through the week's lecture topics in the module website
+    * go through the week's lecture topics in the course website
     * do suggested activities/exercises in there (if any)
     * if you encounter any problems while doing the above or have a question, contact the prof/TA using MS-Teams or F2F.